1. Qualitative thought theory.

 "The whole is greater than the parts."

-The theory of wholeness explains the law of quantity that operates for a large number of targets being hit by thought.
+The theory of wholeness explains the law of quantity that operates for a large number of targets being prayed-for as a group at the same time.

-I asked John Klingbeil, "Praying for one person, one project, or one plant at a time is easy to do and conceive.
+I asked John Klingbeil about the Spindrift wholeness theory: "Praying for one person, one project, or one plant at a time is easy to do and conceive.
 What about praying for many targets at the same time?"
 John explained the law that he and his dad derived from experience.
-John said in essence, "Focusing on the oneness for the many is how The Law of the Conceptual Whole operates best.
+John said in effect, "Focusing on the oneness for the many is how the Law of the Conceptual Whole operates best.
 When conceiving of a situation that has many parts, try to see them as one, as one in God's creation."

-At another time, John said in effect, "Conceive the many targets as one conceptual whole."
+At another time, John said in essence, "Conceive the many targets as one conceptual whole."

 It tends to be easier for a picture in the mind to see the trees for the forest rather than the forest for the trees.
 That is, it's easier to see a tree.
 The wholeness theory suggests to "See the forest" when praying for the many trees.
 Step back from seeing the trees and see the forest.
 See the wider perspective of many patients as a single patient, a single focus.